 Grand Canyon Snobbery

 We often hear on Travel Forums and from Travel Bloggers that there is only one choice for the Grand Canyon, the South Rim.
 They berate the West Rim as a tacky tourist attraction with far inferior views and not worthy of your time and money.
-Anyone visiting is a fool and falling into a tourist trap.
+Anyone visiting is a fool and falls into a tourist trap.

 We whole heartily disagree…well with some of it.
-The South Rim is far and away a better part of the canyon.
+The South Rim is, far and away, a better part of the canyon.
 It is FAR deeper, FAR wide and the colors pop far more vividly.
 There isn’t a hint of tourist trappings and it is easily one of the most beautiful and stunning natural wonders you will ever lay eyes on.
 But its magnificence does not render the West Rim unworthy of your attention.
-There are many good reasons people choose the West Rim and most people come away having had a fantastic experience no worse off for not making the pilgrimage to the South.
+There are many good reasons people choose the West Rim and most people come away having had a fantastic experience and no worse off for not making the pilgrimage to the South.

 Simply put there is no one size fits all answer to the West vs South Debate and we do not wish to provide you with one.
 Instead, we think it’s best to arm you with honest information so you can decide which is best for you.